railwayapp/docs/src/pages/reference/compare-to-heroku.md

 title: Railway vs. Heroku
 ---

-## TL;DR
+## Summary

-Railway is a dead simple deployment platform that focuses on giving you and your team a deployment plane that radically increases developer efficiency.
+Railway is a simple and powerful deployment platform that focuses on giving you and your team a deployment plane that radically increases developer efficiency.

 We are alike in the following ways:

 - GitHub repo deployments
 - CLI tooling
 - Built-in databases

 We differ in the following:

 - We have an outsized focus on support and developer experience.
 A highly engaged community and the Railway team stand at the ready to help you scale
 - Resource-based pricing, only pay for what you use.
 - Better developer experience.
 We offer PR deploys, variable management, rapid builds, and local development flows.